apoleptika/tcmb-currency-exchange-rates/README.md

 ## Türkiye Cumhuriyeti Merkez Bankası ve döviz kurları
 ## Central Bank of the Republic of Türkiye and exchange rates

-Before start to using this Python app, you have to install Python and 2 packages <br/>
+Before start to using this Python app, you have to install Python and 2 packages. <br/>
- **download and install Python 3.10 from https://www.python.org/downloads/** **pip install tabulate** <br/>
+ **download and install Python 3.10 from https://www.python.org/downloads/** <br/>
+ **pip install tabulate** <br/>
  **pip install pandas** <br/><br/>
 This simple Python app helping to get information from Central Bank of the Republic of Türkiye. <br/>